You may have already encountered fake phone calls or fake emails from cyber criminals for example pretending to be your internet company.

 All computer programs (browsers and operating systems included) contain some mistakes – ‘bugs’.
 Some of these can be used to break or bypass the security of the computer, tablet or smartphone.
 As these problems come to light the program writers provide security updates to fix the problems.

 Search for the software suppliers guidance on how to ensure that automatic updates are turned on to keep it up to date with security fixes.

 Sometimes updates aren’t always automatically applied so it is always good to know where to check for updates.

 Find out more

-To find out more about how to keep yourself, your information and your devices secure have a look at these:
+To find out more about how to keep yourself, your information and your devices secure, please take a look at the following websites: